 Which classes can I take pass/fail?

-No courses designated as meeting General Education Requirements for Graduation may be taken pass/ fail by any undergraduate.
+No courses designated as meeting UCORE for graduation may be taken pass/ fail by any undergraduate.
 No more than two courses may be taken on a pass/fail basis during any given semester.

 A student may change a pass/fail enrollment to a regular letter-graded enrollment, or vice versa, during the first three weeks of classes.
 After the third week and through the last day of instruction in a semester (end of fifteenth week), only a pass/fail enrollment can be changed to a letter-graded enrollment.

 Courses offered only as pass/fail cannot be taken for a letter grade under any circumstances.

 Download the GPA Calculator (.xls file) tool to calculate your current semester, cumulative, or estimated GPA.
 Simply place course, credit hours and letter grade in their respective columns.
 The calculator will give you a semester total, with a cumulative total at the bottom of the page.
 Forecast grade changes by replacing current grades with anticipated grades to determine how these grades will impact your GPA.